Tier 1: The Overview Copy link

 State of Play Copy link

 The context: The EU has a thriving AI startup environment, due in part to its strong university and R&D culture.
 However, the risk-averse investment landscape means that scaling EU startups can be challenging, with US private AI investment levels now nearly eight-fold higher than those in the EU.
-To counteract this, public funding for AI is growing, channelled through a patchwork of EU-wide initiatives.
+To increase the EU’s competitiveness across the AI innovation chain, in February 2025 (as part of France’s AI Action Summit) the European Commission announced a new funding initiative, InvestAI, to mobilise €200 billion for AI investment from a combination of Member States and private sector partners.
+This includes a new fund of €20 billion to build state-of-the-art AI “gigafactories”, capable of powering the most advanced AI models.

 The rules: The EU's AI Act establishes rules in every EU member state around the use, development, importing, distribution and manufacture of AI systems.
 Importantly, the AI Act will affect businesses both inside and outside the EU (see below).
 It sits alongside existing legislative frameworks such as those for data (GDPR) and consumer protection that capture some AI use cases, creating a complex web of regulatory requirements depending on the sector and product.
 Each EU country will be required to nominate a regulator (termed a "national competent authority") to monitor and enforce the implementation of the AI Act in their country.